fathi129/NYC_Citi_BikeSharing/README.md

 Your graph should look similar to the following image:
 <img src = "" width = 350><br>
 ##6.Top Starting and Ending Locations
+When we see closely the maps, the CitiBike usage in the starting and ending locations looks the same, with same patterns,smaller and dark-colored circles.

 |   *** Top Starting Location ***    | ***Top Ending Locations ***   |
 |  ----------------------------------|  -----------------------------|